Reference

 api(base, methods)

-Creates an API instance. base may be a Metro client or any option accepted by metro-core’s client(). methods is an object whose functions are bound to the API instance, so use normal function syntax rather than arrow functions when you need this.get(), this.post(), and friends.
+Creates an API instance with the default API middleware stack. base may be a Metro client or any option accepted by metro-core’s client(). methods is an object whose functions are bound to the API instance, so use normal function syntax rather than arrow functions when you need this.get(), this.post(), and friends.

 jsonApi(base, methods)

-Creates a JsonAPI.
-It adds JSON middleware before the normal API behaviour: object request bodies are encoded as JSON, JSON responses are parsed into response.data, non-OK responses throw, and API methods return parsed data where available.
+Creates an API instance with JSON middleware before the normal API behaviour: object request bodies are encoded as JSON, JSON responses are parsed into response.data, non-OK responses throw, and API methods return parsed data where available.

 Nested API sections